RatherRude/Elite-Dangerous-AI-Integration/docs/50_EDCoPilot.md

 # EDCoPilot Integration
 We are excited to work with Razzafrag on integrating **COVAS:NEXT** with **EDCoPilot**!

-EDCoPilot does not share the contents of its UI, nor any other data.
+**Disclaimer:** EDCoPilot does not share the contents of its UI, nor any other data.
 You can use it for its UI, but **it adds zero functionality or knowledge to the AI**.

 This currently has three benefits:

 1) You can see the COVAS:NEXT dialogue in EDCoPilot's "Voice Activity" panel

 2) You can prevent both applications from talking over each other